mevljas/mevljas/README.md

 - jQuery

 ## What I'm up to 👨‍💻
-Besides studying for the university, I'm learning to develop Web and Android games.
+Besides studying for the university, I'm learning to develop Web and Android applications.

 ## Get in touch ✉️